-The Company is continually considering potential transactions including, but not limited to, enhancement of existing rigs, the purchase of existing rigs, construction of new rigs and the acquisition of other companies engaged in contract drilling or related businesses.
+The Company is continually considering potential transactions including, but not limited to, enhancement of existing rigs, the purchase of existing rigs, construction of new rigs and the acquisition of other companies engaged in contract drilling.
 Certain of the potential transactions reviewed by the Company would, if completed, result in its entering new lines of business, although, in general, these opportunities have been related in some manner to the Company's existing operations.
+For example, the Company has explored the possibility of acquiring certain floating production systems, crew accommodation units similar to the Ocean Confidence (formerly named Polyconfidence), oil service companies providing subsea products, technology and services, oil and gas exploration companies, and shipping assets such as oil tankers, through the acquisition of existing businesses or assets or new construction.
 Although the Company does not, as of the date hereof, have any commitment with respect to a material acquisition, it could enter into such an agreement in the future and such acquisition could result in a material expansion of its existing operations or result in its entering a new line of business.
 Some of the potential acquisitions considered by the Company could, if completed, result in the expenditure of a material amount of funds or the issuance of a material amount of debt or equity securities.